Best Electronic Drum Set Under $500: Complete Buying Guide

 - Latency issues can make complex playing sound sloppy

 This is a cool little tabletop kit that looks unconventional but can replicate the sounds of a live drum kit pretty well.
 Measuring around 22 inches from left to right, each pad will trigger a drum or cymbal sound, and it comes with two-foot pedals to trigger your hi-hats and kick drum (the pedals can also be programmed in a double-bass configuration).
 The onboard computer gives you a lot of flexibility in choosing your metronome tempo, drum sounds, EQ, and also comes with a learning mode for beginners.

 On the back of the unit, you get the standard headphone jack, auxiliary input, as well as a USB port so you can record your drums parts on a Mac or PC.
 In addition to being extremely portable, it can run on 6 “C” batteries, allowing for you to play the drums anywhere you please!

 - Drum trainer mode included

 - Lack of traditional drum setup

 Alesis Surge Mesh Kit Review

-This model is the step-up version of Alesis’ Nitro mesh kit, and while a bit pricier, it comes with a few improved features as well as a higher overall quality.
-A larger dual zone snare at 10 inches, as well as a 10 inch kick drum can now allow for double bass beaters.
-The frame has also been upgraded from aluminum to chrome, making it a bit more eye pleasing.
+This model is the step-up version of Alesis’ Nitro mesh kit, and while a bit pricier, it comes with a few improved features as well as higher overall quality.
+A larger dual-zone snare at 10 inches, as well as a 10-inch kick drum can now allow for double bass beaters.
+The frame has also been upgraded from aluminum to chrome, making it a bit more eye-pleasing.